US hits Syria’s elite with new economic and travel sanctions | WTOP

 “Both the US and the EU sanctions regimes make clear that sanctions will be lifted if President Assad agrees to a political transition of power,” it said.
 “If the Syrian government is genuinely concerned about the impact of economic sanctions on its ability to protect the Syrian public from COVID-19, there is a clear option available to it.”

-Associated Press writers Albert Aji in Damascus, Syria and Sarah El Deeb in Beirut, Lebanon contributed to this report.
+___ Albert Aji in Damascus, Syria and Sarah el-Deeb in Beirut, Lebanon contributed.

-This story has been corrected to reflect that the name of the Washington-based organization is the Syria Justice and Accountability Center, not the Syria Center for Justice and Accountability.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.